SolWayward/Bannerlord.GameMaster/Bannerlord.GameMaster/Console/Testing/README.md

 This directory contains the automated testing infrastructure for Game Master console commands.

+Tests all use older command syntax and methods and will likely fail.
+Need to update tests, but not likely for a while

 ## Overview

 The test automation system allows you to: